slantz/spring-boot-2-oauth2-resource-service/README.md

 ## Description how it works

-1. application signs in itself with clientId and clientSecret as a client with client_credentials.
+1. application signs in itself with clientId and clientSecret as a client with grant_type=client_credentials.
 2. user signs in as user via grant_type=password username and password
 3. use sign in token to get user info from /sample-endpoint
 4. sign in as admin to get info from /admin/sample-endpoint
+5. resource service can get authorization service's specific endpoints restricted by the scope SPRING_BOOT_RESOURCE_SERVICE via @PreAuthorize annotation.
+6. users can access endpoints in resource service considering the authorities of users and endpoints restrictions via @PreAuthorize.

 ## Useful notes